raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
 Remove the built-in infrared filter from the high-quality camera by following the [instructions here](https://www.raspberrypi.org/documentation/accessories/camera.html#raspberry-pi-hq-camera-filter-removal).
 You will need to use the 1.5mm allen key.

-Here is a video of the process: TODO upload / reshoot / edit https://drive.google.com/file/d/1HNMEnRWQf_qhmPMszu5IwRgZftBtba7R/view?usp=sharing
+To help you even more, here is a video of this process:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tAk0Q3jR_aQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 --- /task ---